tnewcomb20/meplan.github.io/README.md

 Core, Android)

 ## Feasibility:

+• Designing a website that aids in assignment and project management through a user-friendly interface, connected to a database, is within the project scope.
 • Ability to create a usable website and connect it to a database to store and use information about different assignments projects and display it in a visually useful manner for users to interact with
+• web development skills are necessary, specifically in HTML, CSS, and JavaScrip
+• Incorporating testing and user feedback loops throughout development can help ensure usability and functionality align with user expectations.
+• The timeline for this project scheduled to be finished by the end of the semester is realistic, given the necessary skills and resources.

 # Deliverable #2: Low fidelity prototype

 ## Design Concepts: